luismr00/geolocation-recording-application/README.md

 2. Calculate the distance between each city and OSU using this function:
 [distance.js](https://github.com/osuecampus/geolocation-recording-application/blob/master/distance.js)

-3. Display the name, latitude, longitude and calculated distance for each city in the JSON file.
+3. Display the name, latitude, longitude, and calculated distance for each city in the JSON file.

-4. Allow the user to sort the data, ascending and descending, based on the distance.
+4. Allow the student to sort the data, ascending and descending, based on the distance.

 <br><br><br><br>